JamesGreenaway/craftcms/README.md

 **Important**: Make sure that, for every project, you edit the word `example` to match the environment variable `$SITE_NAME`.

-> Hopefully this step will not be necessary in the future when Traefik v2.0 is out of beta. [#5169](https://github.com/containous/traefik/issues/5169)
+> Hopefully this step will not be necessary in the future when Traefik v2.0 is complete.
+[3#card-24640764](https://github.com/containous/traefik/projects/3#card-24640764)

 Now we need to update our containers to include this feature.
 Let's start by editing our `traefik` service.